davidgoldcode/ButchersBroom/README.md

-## A simple app to help myself water some plants - currently a work in progress 😎
+## A simple app to help myself water some plants 😎

 <br />
 <br />